Frequently asked questions

 At-Bristol Science Centre has changed!
 After 17 years of “making science accessible to all”, At-Bristol has relaunched as We The Curious, with a new direction and focus to “create a culture of curiosity”.

 Want to find out more?
 Curious about what we’re doing?
 Here’s some FAQs which might help with any questions that you may have:

 At-Bristol relaunched in September 2017, with a brand new direction, name, visual identity and mission!

 We The Curious is an idea and a place for everyone.
 Previously known as At-Bristol Science Centre, our venue on Bristol’s harbourside is a bit like an indoor festival, with all sorts of different experiences, where you can interact with exhibits, test stuff out and participate rather than just visit.
 As an educational charity, we’re all about empowering everyone to ask questions and get creative - with boundaries removed between science, art, people and ideas - a culture of curiosity.

-We’re really proud of everything we’ve done as At-Bristol, and this new direction will build on everything we’ve achieved and done in the last 17 years.
+We’re really proud of everything we’ve done as At-Bristol, and this new direction now builds on everything we’ve achieved and done in the last 17 years.

 So what’s changing?

 - Our name – We The Curious highlights our intention to create a culture of curiosity, with a collaborative inclusive mission where We is everybody, our city and beyond.

 - Our visual identity – we now have have a new logo, colour palette, new signage around the venue, and a new photography style.